Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Derivations

-This is not a heuristic modification: The stop-gradient arises directly from applying the log-derivative trick in reverse, ensuring that the gradient of the surrogate KL exactly matches the gradient of the original trajectory KL for the current iterate.
+Importantly, the stop-gradient in $Q^{q_{\theta^*}}$ is not a heuristic modification but arises directly from applying the log-derivative trick in reverse, ensuring that the gradient of the surrogate KL exactly matches the gradient of the original trajectory KL for the current iterate.